Healthy Homes Assessment Belmont

 Belmont Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is a requirement throughout Belmont and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory in all Belmont and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords must keep records that prove conformance with the Healthy Homes Standards that apply or will apply during the tenancy of your rental home.
+• Property managers and landlords must keep records of their compliance with each Healthy Homes Standards that apply or will be applied during the tenure of your rental home.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider boarding home tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.

-• All households that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households let from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy began.

 Starting 1 July 2024